calwoodford/anki_decks/software_testing/software_testing.md

 Question 3.

 What is a system test?
+(1)

 <details><summary><b>Answer</b></summary>
 <p>
-A system test is a type of software testing that evaluates the entire software system to ensure that it meets specified requirements and functions correctly as a whole.
+A test that checks if the whole program works as expected.

 </p>
 </details>